 Nutrition Tips in Emergencies

-During and right after a disaster, it will be vital that you maintain your strength.
-So remember:
+During and after a disaster, it is vital that you maintain your strength.
+Remember the following:

 - Eat at least one well-balanced meal each day.